Tokyo Marui G17 Gen3 – Review and Helpful Illustrated Upgrade Guide

 Let’s start with the most important aspects of any GBB pistol – accuracy, range and gas efficiency.
 Simply, all three are superb!
 This particular pistol has fantastic grouping and is able to hit torso sized targets 50m down the field; all without any upgrades!
 The stock combination of inner barrel, hop-up bucking, hop-chamber and a nozzle that comes with an o-ring already in place are extremely well put together thus creating a tight air-seal and subsequently incredibly consistent results.
 I was pleasantly impressed when I first took it out for a game during a mildly warm game-day at around 16°C; TM Glock 17 proves to be a reliable and accurate pistol when used in the right conditions.
 Also, on most occasions I have been able to cycle through two and half magazines (around 62 shots – magazines take up to 25BBs) before filling up the mag with gas again.

-So as I mentioned the great range and accuracy, you might be wondering how easy it is to adjust the hop-up on the go.
+So as I mentioned the great range and accuracy, you might be wondering how easy is it to adjust the hop-up on the go.
 It’s in fact very standard, you’ll probably need to take cover for a minute as the slide needs to be removed to access the hop-up adjustment.
 To remove the slide, follow these steps: release the magazine, cock the gun, press the two slide-buttons down on each side of the slide and then push the slide forward.
 You will then be presented with a small rotary wheel for hop-up adjustments on the inside of the slide; I personally run the hop up on max setting with 0.25BBs which gives me that little bit of extra accuracy.

 However, the main question that most people ask is – “how is the build since it’s an all plastic gun”?
 As you can imagine, it is very light when without the magazine.
 However, the finish quality is incredibly well done and feels great in one’s hand.
 The weapon is sturdy and I wouldn’t worry about any accidental knocks or bangs during game-play.
 So does it feel and look realistic?